Kin Kora - Sun Valley

 Kin Kora - Sun Valley has shown very soft population growth performance across periods assessed by AreaSearch

-Kin Kora - Sun Valley's population is approximately 3,588 as of Aug 2025.
-This figure shows an increase of 55 people since the 2021 Census, which recorded a population of 3,533.
-The change is inferred from ABS data showing an estimated resident population of 3,578 by June 2024 and four additional validated addresses since the Census date.
-This results in a population density of 1,333 persons per square kilometer, higher than national averages assessed by AreaSearch.
-Natural growth contributed approximately 65.8% of overall population gains recently.
+Kin Kora - Sun Valley's population was 3,588 as of November 2025, according to AreaSearch's analysis.
+This figure represents an increase of 55 people since the 2021 Census, which recorded a population of 3,533.
+The change is inferred from ABS's estimated resident population of 3,578 in June 2024 and four additional validated new addresses after the Census date.
+This results in a population density ratio of 1,333 persons per square kilometer, higher than the average across national locations assessed by AreaSearch.
+Natural growth contributed approximately 65.8% to overall population gains recently.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied for age cohorts lacking specific splits.
-Future population projections indicate a median increase for non-metropolitan Australia, with an expected expansion of 167 persons to 2041, representing a total increase of 4.4% over the 17-year period.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+However, these state projections lack age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023, based on 2022 data.
+By 2041, the population is projected to increase by 167 persons, representing a total increase of 4.4% over the 17-year period, close to the median growth rate for Australia's non-metropolitan areas.

 Frequently Asked Questions - Population